How to colour greys at home

 Generally, if the hair has a significant amount of regrowth to cover, it may be that it requires two boxes the first time around, but this definitely shouldn't be the case every time.
 Regarding timings: always cover your grey regrowth first and leave this to take hold for 20 minutes, before also covering the remainder of your hair lengths and leaving this for a further 10 minutes.

-When care is taken during the application process, there should be absolutely no difference to colour coverage or permanence than that of traditional hair colourants; resulting in exactly the same colour result, just without all the nasties.
+When care is taken during the application process, there should be absolutely no difference to colour coverage or permanence than that of traditional hair colourants; resulting in exactly the same colour result.

 Why you should always do a patch test beforehand: